Leidschendam-Voorburg: Light rail

 Leidschendam-Voorburg has two stations on the RandstadRail lines.
 RandstadRail is the official name for a light rail project connecting the cities of The Hague, Rotterdam and Zoetermeer.
 These lines use former train routes, which are now converted for use by light rail vehicles.

-It is a somewhat confusing name as for travelers RandstadRail is only used for tram 3 and 4 to Zoetermeer.
+Despite its name, RandstadRail is only used for tram 3 and 4 to Zoetermeer.
 The line to Rotterdam is exploited as a branch of the Rotterdam metro: Rotterdam metro line E.

 Stations in Leidschendam-Voorburg (for both trams and metro) are Voorburg 't Loo and Leidschendam-Voorburg.
 RandstadRail also stops at Den Haag Laan van NOI train station.

 Bus and tram

-There are two major bus services running through this municipality.
-They are HTM and EBS.
+There are two major bus services running through this municipality: HTM and EBS.

-Several tram trajectories through Leidschendam-Voorburg - run by HTM - connect various parts of the city with each other, as well as with various neighbouring cities.
+Several tram trajectories through Leidschendam-Voorburg – run by HTM – connecting various parts of the city with each other, as well as with neighbouring cities.

 Roads

-Leidschendam-Voorburg is connected to the A4 (Amsterdam - Belgian border by Rotterdam) and A12 (The Hague - German border by Utrecht) motorways, which cross each other near the city center of Voorburg.
+Leidschendam-Voorburg is connected to the A4 (Amsterdam to the Belgian border via Rotterdam) and A12 (The Hague to the German border via Utrecht) motorways, which cross each other near the city centre of Voorburg.

 The N14 dual carriageway, which connects the A4 at Leidschendam to the N44 dual carriageway at Wassenaar runs through a series of tunnels in the municipality.

 Together with a part of motorway A4 and several local roads the N14 forms the Ring Den Haag.

 Cycle paths

-Like every Dutch municipality, Leidschendam-Voorburg provides a wide range of facilities for cyclers.
+Like every Dutch municipality, Leidschendam-Voorburg provides a wide range of facilities for cyclists.
 As an example, on the eastern edge, there are two large cycle bridges that cross different roads and ditches.